ShorelineCrypto/nengcoin/doc/android_fullnode_GNUroot_arm/README.md

 Warning: alpha release, suitable for expert linux developers only

-This folder describes how to set up full node of NewEnglandcoin (NENG) on 32 bits android phone on arm CPUs.
+This folder describes how to set up full node of Nengcoin (NENG) on 32 bits android phone on arm CPUs.

 Minimum Hardware requirement: 1G memory in 32 bits arm phone with 3G spare hard disk